 In applications for solids or debris handling, centrifugal pumps lose efficiency due to wear in submersible pump applications, and are often problematic with frequent clogging from solids getting lodged in the pump’s inlet or impeller.
 Because of the Pitbull Pump’s simple design, virtually any kind of liquid and/or solid including debris can flow through its wide-open passages without clogging.
 The pump cycling action of the Pitbull Pump is naturally declogging, dislodging solids that may be retained in the check valves.
 Since there are no moving parts or motors, very little wear occurs.
 This innovative design easily handles solids, abrasive particles, and corrosive materials.
 Plus, our all-pneumatic operation eliminates shock hazards and is suitable for explosion-proof pump requirements.

-Pitbull industrial submersible pumps are well suited for industrial sump pump applications including trash sumps, mill scale, bottom ash, blood/feathers, hot tallow, raw sewage pumps, machining chips, water jet abrasives, coal, paper stock and general solids or slurry pumps.
+Pitbull industrial submersible pumps are tough enough for the tough stuff.
+Our pumps are well suited for industrial sump pump applications including trash sumps, mill scale, bottom ash, blood/feathers, hot tallow, raw sewage pumps, machining chips, water jet abrasives, coal, paper stock and general solids or slurry pumps.
 Hot liquids handling, hazardous locations, remote sites and oil/water separators are among the many other niche applications that the Pitbull Pump is uniquely capable of handling.

 Well-Suited for Your Requirements